ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 To create and/or turn on the virtual machine, run `vagrant up`.

-**NOTE**: changing IPs and ports may require changes in later steps, namely when starting containers.
+**NOTE**: changing IPs and ports in the `Vagrantfile` may require changes in later steps, namely when starting containers.

 ## 1 Install Docker

 The docker isntallation follows the instructions to install it from the official docker repositories.

-Run `vagrant ssh` to enter the VM, then run the following script:
+Run `vagrant ssh` to enter the VM, then install Docker as per the [official instructions](https://docs.docker.com/engine/install/debian/):

 ```sh
 # https://docs.docker.com/engine/install/debian/